 Introduction to Wholegrain Baking

-All workshops are scheduled for 2pm PDT, 5pm EST
+All workshops are scheduled for Saturdays at 2pm PDT, 5pm EST

 Are you an experienced or beginning baker interested in incorporating more whole grains into your repertoire?
-Have you always wanted to know more about using heirloom wheats or ancient grains for rich flavor, improved digestibility, and increased nutrition?
+Have you always wanted to know more about using heirloom wheats, modern wheats, pseudo-cereals, and ancient grains for rich flavor, improved digestibility, and increased nutrition?

-This interactive virtual course is designed to give you a foundational understanding of various wheat flours and many other types of grains and seeds, their performance and flavors, and how to ferment and bake with them as wholegrain flour.
+This interactive virtual course is designed to give you a foundational understanding of various wheats, their performance and flavors, and how to ferment and bake with them as wholegrain flour, especially in combination with other types of non-wheat grains and flours.
 Each of the six virtual workshops will be precluded by handouts to help you embrace the joys and idiosyncrasies of regional whole grain baking.
 The workshops and recipes are developed with North American stoneground regional flours but with some modifications, the information can be applied to other sources.

 These foundational recipes are exercises meant to explore the unique textures, performance, and flavors of whole grains as the star ingredient in seasonal bakes.
 Additionally, you will receive a link to schedule a personal one-on-one 30 minute consultation with Sarah at any time during the course's duration to help you troubleshoot or answer any questions.

 Space is limited.
 The content listed below may be slightly modified to the group's experience level after an intake form is completed.
+This is an intensive course that is hosted through Zoom and a community platform moderated by Sarah called Circle where the handouts and recipes are hosted.
+You are required to use these platforms to access and complete the course.
 Participation in all six workshops is highly encouraged but each will be recorded and sent as a link to rewatch afterward for reference.
 Recordings will not be available for sale.
 To be added to the waiting list, please email firstname.lastname@example.org and we will contact you when the next course becomes available.

 Part I: Stoneground Flour and Sourdough Starter